(Updated Feb. 19, 2018)

 - Abilify benefits do not outweigh its risks.

-A lawsuit can provide compensation for Abilify-related damages such as:
+A lawsuit can provide compensation for Abilify-related damages:

 - Gambling losses, loss of financial stability, and other economic losses

 - Physical injury (due to the injurious impact of Abilify on the brain)

 - Emotional distress